Principal & Golf Course Architect

 Nathan’s body of work in golf course architecture has received high-profile recognition throughout his career.
 Perhaps the most recognizable awards include Golf Digest’s “Best New Affordable Public Course in America” for his design of Copper Mill Golf Club in Zachary, Louisiana (Greater Baton Rouge) and by Golf Inc. Magazine for naming his re-design of Ole Miss Golf Course for The University of Mississippi (in historic Oxford, Mississippi) as the “#3 Best Renovation in America” behind only Cog Hill in Chicago and the TPC Los Colinas course in Dallas–both of which have been regular hosts to the PGA Tour (and spent considerably more on their renovations compared to Ole Miss GC).

-Nathan has more than 25 years of extensive and invaluable experience in golf course architecture and planning, including the creation and preparation of drawings and technical specifications, project budgeting, bidding for public entities, oversight and monitoring of construction, and assistance with grow-in.
+Nathan has nearly 30 years of extensive and invaluable experience in golf course architecture and planning, including the creation and preparation of drawings and technical specifications, project budgeting, bidding for public entities, oversight and monitoring of construction, and assistance with grow-in.
 Prior to co-founding Watermark Golf, Nathan served as the Senior Design Associate with another golf course design firm for nearly eight years and during his tenure with that firm, Nathan was directly involved with the full design and implementation of the firm’s projects including such notable projects as Hattiesburg CC, Copper Mill Golf Club, Caroline Golf Club, and Brookhaven CC to name a few, where he took the lead first-hand in the design process.
 Since founding Watermark Golf, Nathan has continued his success by providing designs that are both cost-effective and aesthetically-appealing for his clients for private developers and owners, country clubs, municipalities and other public groups, and even the United States Air Force.

 Although his true passion is golf course architecture, he has discovered a keen sense of practical skill and ingenuity in residential and golf course master planning to provide clients with a better overall synergy in regards to the operations of a golf course, its related ancillary facilities, and any surrounding residential development.
 This ability enables his clients to realize a cost savings by better planning for the future for their facilities.
 More information regarding our land planning services can be found at www.watermarkplanning.com.
 For information about our services regarding the design of sports complexes, please visit www.watermarksports.com.